fsantanna/pingus/ceu/README.md

 each call to `next_text` that advances the story @NN(adv_1,-,adv_2) removes a page @NN(pages_3) and sets the next action to perform (display a new page) in the variable `current_page` @NN(pages_4).
-Figure @FIG_REF[[story.png]] illustrates the state machine for fast-forwarding the words inside the dashed rectangle and the continuation mechanism to advance pages.
+@FIG_REF[[story.png]] illustrates the state machine for fast-forwarding the words inside the dashed rectangle and the continuation mechanism to advance pages.
 The state variable `displayed` (ln. @N(dsp_1),@N(dsp_2),@N(dsp_3),@N(dsp_4)) switches between the behaviors "advancing text" and "advancing pages" which are